michibo/feyntrop/README.md

 Examples
 --------

-The `examples/` folder in this repository contains a variety of examples for Feynman integral computations using `feyntrop` with the Python interface.
+You might prefer a simple script file instead of a `jupyter notebook`.
+The file `simple_example_2L_3pt.py` contains the example from the tutorial notebook.
+The comments in this file completely explain the usage of `feyntrop` using the `Python` interface.

+Moreover, the `examples/` folder in this repository contains a variety of more complicated examples for Feynman integral computations using `feyntrop` with the Python interface.
 In this folder, you can, for instance, run the 5-loop 2-point example from the paper with the command
 ```
 python 5L_2pt.py
 ```